-More than 100 food industry professionals from across Indonesia and around the world will travel to Bali to take part in the fifth annual Ubud Food Festival.
+More than 100 food industry professionals from across Indonesia and around the world will travel to Bali to take part in the sixth annual Ubud Food Festival.

 Chefs, restaurateurs, entrepreneurs, farmers, food writers, scientists, and activists will conduct cooking demonstrations and workshops, giving festival goers the chance to perfect their culinary skills.